 A maximum of 24 buttons can be made available for user control, but only six buttons can be shown in any one display page.
-Press the [HOME] key to switch to other available button pages.
-A maximum of 8 one-byte

-(Roman) characters can be displayed in a button name.
+Press the [HOME] button to switch to other available button pages.
+A maximum of 8 one-byte (Roman) characters can be displayed in a button name.
 When "two-byte" characters are to be used for languages such as Japanese, the total number of displayable characters is reduced accordingly.

-Buttons are selected for editing by using the cursor keys -pressing [ENTER].
+Buttons are selected for editing by using the cursor buttons - [ ◀ ] [ ▲ ] [ ▼ ] [ ▶ ] - to select the button, and then pressing [ENTER].